 Bethany, a small college of national distinction, was founded March 2, 1840, by Alexander Campbell, who provided the land and funds for the first building and served as the first president.
-Now entering its 183rd year, Bethany College is a highly contemporary institution based in the tradition of the liberal arts.
+Now entering its 184th year, Bethany College is a highly contemporary institution based in the tradition of the liberal arts.

 The College offers a wide array of studies, awarding bachelor of science and bachelor of arts degrees in more than 25 fields of study, many with options for emphasis.
 Students also may include one or more minors as part of their program.
-The College also offers a Master of Arts in Teaching and a Master of Education.
+The College also offers a Master of Arts in Teaching, a Master of Education, and a Master of Business Administration.